Behind the Music that Sucks

-Behind the Music that Sucks is a series of comic pieces produced by, and appearing on, Heavy.com, a broadband entertainment website.
+Behind the Music that Sucks is a series of comic pieces produced by, and appearing on, the entertainment website Heavy.com.
 The segments feature humorous jabs at pop stars and celebrities.
 The shorts run approximately three minutes each and employ cutout animation based largely on celebrity photographs and stock images.
 In addition to the Internet, the series has been broadcast on television in Canada, Japan, Israel, Sweden, the United Kingdom, and the United States.

 Production and broadcast

 Conceived as a parody of VH1's popular biography show Behind the Music, Behind the Music that Sucks was created by Dave Carson, a composer, and Simon Assaad, a filmmaker, in 1998.
 The series consists of segments featuring humorous jabs at pop stars and celebrities.
 Each segment runs approximately three minutes each and employs cutout animation based largely on celebrity photographs and stock images.
 After the series became popular on the Internet, Carson and Assaad founded Heavy.com in 1999, where Behind the Music that Sucks became the flagship series.
 In 2005, production resumed after a three-year hiatus.
 The program has been broadcast on television in Japan, Israel, the United Kingdom, the United States, Canada, and Sweden.
 In spite of a period of inactivity, the original run of Behind the Music that Sucks never left syndication, remaining available on Heavy.com and Comcast digital cable's on demand service.
 Behind the Music that Sucks, having managed to outlive the show it was based on, continues to be one of the site's most well-known properties.